sebafreeskate/FreezingCore/README.md

 # FreezingCore

-This project is something like a self-made realtime rendering engine developed just for fun.
+This project is something like a self-made rendering engine developed just for fun.
 I'am using it as a testing field for experiments and learning computer graphics, so it may be not in consistent state.

 Now it consists of the real-time rendering system based on OpenGL with some kind of blinn-phong shading implementation, assets loading system, scene graph, and human interface system for camera rotation, movement etc.